abdallaelnakla/abdallaelnakla.github.io/README.md

 # abdallaelnakla.github.io
-This is a personal website fusing GITHUB pages
+This is a personal website for testing github pages and learning git.